 Repairs

-If you’re an existing BCSS sewer service customer and have service/grinder pump inquiries or repairs, contact us at (251) 971-3022 anytime, day or night.
+For existing BCSS sewer service customers with service/grinder pump inquiries or repairs, contact us anytime at (251) 971-3022.

-BCSS repairs grinder pumps and sewer service lines on our system and offers flexible financing for higher repair charges that are conveniently added to monthly bills.
-If the serviceman can resolve your issue on-site, the trip charge on your next bill is typically $90, which could be higher if there are extra parts and labor needed.
-If the issue is a grinder pump that cannot be fixed on-site, the serviceman will install a temporary pump and take your pump to our shop for the problem to be diagnosed.
-If you have a pump issue that is a manufacturer defect, the repair should be covered under warranty at no charge to you.
+BCSS repairs grinder pumps and sewer service lines on our system, offering flexible financing for higher repair charges added to monthly bills.
+If the serviceman resolves your issue on-site, the trip charge is typically $90, which does not include parts and labor.
+If a grinder pump cannot be fixed on-site, a temporary pump will be installed and your pump taken to our shop for diagnosis.
+Manufacturer defects are covered under warranty at no charge to you.

 Troubleshooting Tips Before Calling BCSS or a Plumber:

-If you don’t have a grinder pump and there’s a sewer back-up or overflow, or if you have a grinder pump but the alarm is off:
+If you don’t have a grinder pump and there’s a sewer back-up or overflow:

 If you have a grinder pump and the alarm is on for more than 15 minutes: